flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

     3. In "Paste your CSR...", copy in your "domain-csr.txt" file contents you created the first time you set it up.
     4. Click Next.
     5. As long as it wasn't expired (so create a reminder somewhere to renew this before it expires each time), it'll take you straight to a new certificate (domain-crt.txt).
 Download, save a copy in a safe place.

+**Configure Stunnel**
-6. Configure Stunnel, first stop the stunnel service and make sure the GUI is closed.
+(Stop the stunnel service and make sure the GUI is closed before making changes.)
-7. For new setups:
+*For new setups:*
 1. Edit the stunnel.conf file to read:
 ```
 [Blue-Iris]
 accept = xxx.xxx.xxx.xxx:xxxx
 connect = xxx.xxx.xxx.xxx:xxxx
 cert = blueiris.pem
 TIMEOUTclose = 0
 ```
 2. Save stunnel.conf and close it.
 Save a backup copy to a safe place.
 3. Create a new .txt file and call it "blueiris.pem" this is your new certificate file to replace the default stunnel.pem.
 4. Open the blueiris.pem file you just created and paste the contents of domain-key.txt into it.
 After the domain-key.txt contents, paste the contents of domain-crt.txt and save the file.
 Save a backup copy to a safe place.

-8. For Renewals:
+*For Renewals:*
 1. Open the blueiris.pem file and delete the old certificate (so everything after "-----END PRIVATE KEY-----")
 2. Paste the new certificate to the end (all of the new domain-crt.txt you just downloaded)
 3. Save the file and close it.
 Save a backup copy to a safe place.
-9. Start the Stunnel service, then open the Stunnel GUI and reload configuration.
+4. Start the Stunnel service, then open the Stunnel GUI and reload configuration.
 Test it out!
-    1. There are several stunnel links in start menu, if you choose to run as a service it'll just open a service and not have a GUI or anything running.
+    - There are several stunnel links in start menu, if you choose to run as a service it'll just open a service and not have a GUI or anything running.
 You can go to Windows Processes and find the stunnel service and make it auto-start on computer boot so that even after restarts you don't ever have to start stunnel again.

 **Blue Iris HTTPS Setup**